nixworks/public/news/2006/07/24/2006-israel-lebanon-conflict-hezbollah-leader-hassan-nasrallah-announces-in-an-interview-with-al-jazeera-that-he-discussed-the-abduction.md

 ### [2006-07-24](/news/2006/07/24/index.md)

-#  2006 Israel-Lebanon conflict:.
-Hezbollah leader Hassan Nasrallah announces in an interview with Al-Jazeera that he discussed the abduction of the two Israeli soldiers with Lebanese political leaders before the attack occurred.
+#  2006 Israel-Lebanon conflict:: Hezbollah leader Hassan Nasrallah announces in an interview with Al-Jazeera that he discussed the abduction of the two Israeli soldiers with Lebanese political leaders before the attack occurred.